-If you find yourself in financial difficulties, you should let us know as soon as possible.
-We have specialist teams to help you assess your circumstances and the sooner you discuss your problems, the easier it may be to find a solution.
+If you find yourself in financial difficulties, please let us know as soon as possible.
+Our specialist teams can help you assess your circumstances and work with you to find solutions to support you.

 If you’ve been impacted by Coronavirus (COVID-19) and need financial help, please read our useful information page.

 At TSB we are committed to supporting all of our business customers through this period of uncertainty.

 It is important to know that we’re currently unable to accept new applications for either of these schemes (CBILS overdraft or Bounce Back Loan) from new customers.

 We are offering CBILS overdrafts from £50,001 up to £250,000 - subject to status.
 There is nothing to pay for the first 12 months.
 If you would like to borrow under the CBILS overdraft please use our Overdraft Request Form to let us know what you need.
 A Relationship Manager will then be in touch by phone or email to progress your request.

 Bounce Back Loans

 We are offering Bounce Back Loans from £2,000 to £50,000 (up to a maximum of 25% of your business’ annual turnover), for small businesses impacted by Coronavirus (COVID-19) - subject to status.
 There is nothing to pay for the first 12 months, and after this the interest rate is fixed at 2.5% per annum.
 The loan is available for a total term of six years.
 If you choose to take out a loan, you are responsible for all repayments owed under the loan.